About the cohort

 The curriculum is tailored to the cohort participants’ needs, and new courses are added as available.
 Topics include:

-• Racial equity and tech planning
+- Racial equity in tech planning

 Additional benefits

 You'll get free enrollment in NTEN’s Nonprofit Technology Professional Certificate.
 After the cohort ends, you'll also continue to have access to the materials and online community space.
+You'll also have opportunities to include colleagues in workshops and coaching sessions.

 Apply for the cohort